Last reviewed: June 2023

-By using this Site, you agree that we may collect, hold, process and use your information (including personal information) for the purpose of providing you with the Site services and developing our business which includes (without limitation):
+By using this Site, you agree that we may collect, hold, process and use your information (including personal information) for the purpose of providing you with the Site services, developing our business and enabling us to share financial products with you, which includes (without limitation):

 - Personalising your visits to the Site to improve the services provided to you.

 - Informing you about the latest changes to the Site, products, services or promotional offers that you might find interesting.

 - To notify you about changes to the Service.

 - Communicating (and personalising such communication) with you and personalizing your experience within the application

 - For identity verification and fraud mitigation Enabling you to share our content with others e.g. using an ‘Email a friend’ or ‘Share this’ functionality.